mudathirlawal/cicd-for-ml-microservice-api-on-azure/README.md

 > Select __Save__ at the top of the Configuration page.
 > Run the pipeline again.
 Your dependencies should be installed during deployment.

+## Clean up resources

+To avoid incurring ongoing charges for any Azure resources you created in this walkthrough, such as a B1 App Service Plan, delete the resource group that contains the App Service and the App Service Plan.
+To delete the resource group from the Azure portal, select __Resource groups__ in the left navigation.
+In the resource group list, select the __...__ to the right of the resource group you want to delete, select __Delete resource group__, and follow the prompts.

+You can also use `az group delete` in the Cloud Shell to delete resource groups.

+To delete the storage account that maintains the file system for Cloud Shell, which incurs a small monthly charge, delete the resource group that begins with __cloud-shell-storage-__.

 ## Enhancements

 <TODO: A short description of how to improve the project in the future>